Relentless rain causing flooding and road closures across B.C. | CBC News

 Rainfall warnings remain in effect across southern B.C., with Environment Canada expecting up to another 50 millimetres for areas that have experienced relentless rain since Saturday.

-Mudslides and localized flooding have caused more than 100 homes in Abbotsford, B.C., to be placed on evacuation alerts, while in Merritt, residents living in the 200-year flood plain of the Coldwater River, south of Nicola Avenue, have been ordered to evacuate.
+Mudslides and localized flooding have caused chaos in communities across the province, including the city of Merritt, where all residents were ordered to evacuate at about 10 a.m.
+PT on Monday.

-In a brief announcement on its website, the City of Merritt said the municipal wastewater treatment plant had failed and warned all residents against using water in their homes, including flushing toilets and running taps.
+The City of Merritt also said on Monday that the municipal wastewater treatment plant in the community had failed.
+Residents were asked not to use water in their homes, including flushing toilets and running taps.

+The city has requested that all gas stations remain open for residents now leaving the city.
+Reception centres are open in Kelowna and Kamloops.

+At about midnight Monday morning, the Tulameen River breached the dykes in the town of Princeton, where so far 290 households have evacuated and 100 more are on alert.

+"Nobody's ever seen a flood like this in their collective memories," said Coyne, who estimates the river was more than 3.5 metres deep when the dykes could no longer contain it.

+Princeton residents are under a boil water advisory and are also being asked not to flush toilets to reduce pressure on the local wastewater system.

-An evacuation order has also been issued by the Regional District of Okanagan-Similkameen for 34 properties as the Tulameen River continues to rise dangerously high.
+An evacuation order has been issued by the Regional District of Okanagan-Similkameen for 34 properties, as the Tulameen River continues to rise dangerously high.

-Both Tulameen and Merritt are under flood warnings, as is the area around the Coldwater River near Brookmere.

 The entire Fraser Valley region was placed on flood watch earlier Sunday, including areas around Hope.
 Rivers through the region, including the Coquihalla and Chilliwack rivers, are expected to remain high through Monday morning, with improvements expected in the afternoon as rainfall eases.